nathnolt/tiny-php-comment-system-ssg/README.md

 # Motivation
 I don't like existing systems, because it's mostly extremely large for what seems like a simple task, or you have to login, or it requires JavaScript.
   I bet there are more people that do exactly the same thing I do, but because they all name their stuff differently, it's impossible to find it.

+# Todo
+- add a system with e-mail, so that en e-mail will be sent when you get a message